Boise State Online Digital Ad Redesign

 In addition to gaining inspiration from conducting market research, adding gradients and masking out the subject for some overlay effects really brought the ads to a more modern aesthetic.

-Icon ads before and after:
+Icon ads

 A Complete Guide